-Prerequisite(s): EDU 101 (Foundations of Teaching and Learning) or EDU 270 (Education: Theory and Practice) or equivalent.
-Must be pursuing major or minor in education.
+Prerequisite(s): EDU 101 (Foundations of Teaching and Learning) or EDU 270 (Education: Theory and Practice) or equivalent

 EDU 498 Internship in Education (1-3 credits)

 Provides opportunity for exploration of the field of education in a professional setting.
 Allows students to integrate theory and practice and engage in a team-based work environment.
 Requires completion of 45-135 classroom hours under the supervision of an education professional.
 Requires a special application.